 The windowpanes are in different color themes, designed using the theory of color therapy.
 It is there where the audience can, in their own time, feel what color does to their state of being.

 In a series of different works, Linn Doornaar explores the notion of Safe Space.
 A term she has come to define as a space or status in which one can be themselves and can heal themselves from (daily) troubles.
 These works investigate the self, social spaces and notions, like alter-ego’s and roleplaying games, and (re) claiming physical spaces to reach the concept of Safe Space.
-She introduces (small) interventions in physical and social spaces, that aid in making it easier to do so.
-Her most recent work, Nurturing Glass, has been developed alongside extensive research into the effects color has on ones state of being, and explores the question whether color can be used to better that state.
+She introduces (small) interventions in physical and social spaces, that aid in making it easier reach that concept.
+Her most recent work, Nurturing Glass, has been developed alongside extensive research into the effect color has on ones state of mind, and explores the question whether color can be used to better that state.

 Safe Space within is part of an ongoing series of art works and workshops, that aims to make the audience and participants aware of their Safe Space and helps them create it for themselves.
 To create a Safe Space the audience was invited to first explore their individual Safe Space, through an interactive installation.

-In later phase of this series of works, the knowledge about individual Safe Spaces that is gained through this work, will be put into a concept of collective Safe Spaces.
+In later phases of this series of works, the knowledge about individual Safe Spaces that is gained through this work, will be put into an collective of Safe Spaces.
 In this journey the work explores how the senses can be influenced to nurture yourself (for example with stained-glass), what materials, colors, smells and taste can impact you, how a conversation in itself can function or lack in Safe Space.
-The experience is aims to focus on the following questions: “What requirements does a space, both metaphorical and physical, need to meet, in order for you to practice the concept of Safe Space?” and “How can you comfort yourself, when uncomfortable?”.
+The experience aims to give space to the following questions: “What requirements does a space, both metaphorical and physical, need to meet, in order for you to practice the concept of Safe Space?” and “How can you comfort yourself, when uncomfortable?”.